 “We feel lucky to live among such lively and passionate farmers, food service directors, and advocates for local and regional foods,” says Vanessa Herald, Farm to School Outreach Specialist at the University of Wisconsin, Madison - Center for Integrated Agricultural Systems.
 “There is genuine enthusiasm for the farm to cafeteria movement here, and we can’t wait to share it with conference attendees.”

 And share we will!
 The unique flavors of Madison and Wisconsin will be included in every aspect of the conference, from the menu to the Local Food Reception to the local plenary.
 But at our core, we’re most excited to highlight the inspired work of our dedicated state and regional farm to cafeteria partners.
 “The best part about strong farm to cafeteria relationships is that we love to see our partners succeed, and we want to keep lifting up their stories,” Herald says.
 “We’re so excited for the chance to do that through the National Farm to Cafeteria Conference.”

 Come join us in Madison, June 2-4, for three exciting days of skill-building workshops, short courses, lightning talks, keynotes, networking opportunities and a taste of Wisconsin’s vibrant local food scene to help you bring home real food solutions to your community.
 We look forward to seeing you there!

-now open.
+REGISTER NOWRegistration for the 8th National Farm to Cafeteria Conference is now open.
 The last conference sold out before registration closed, so secure your spot today!
 Find more information about the conference program, venue, scholarships and registration at farmtocafeteriaconference.org.